Installing rTASSEL

 intensive method calls, which can quickly exceed the default memory

-allocation and lead to OutOfMemoryError
+allocation and lead to OutOfMemoryErrors.
+By increasing the

 available heap space proactively, we ensure that Java operations can be